Can We Trust the Bible? Is It Without Error?

 Online Articles and Resources

 - Differences, or Contradictions?
 Responding to Apparent Contradictions in the Bible

 - Does the Bible contain errors, contradictions, or discrepancies?

 - Christian Apologetics & Research Ministry (see, for example, their article How many men or angels appeared at the tomb?)

-- Are Errors in the Bible?
-(8-minute video on scribal errors in the copying of biblical manuscripts)
+- Isn't the Bible Full of Errors?
+(12-minute video by John Piper addressing scribal errors in the copying of biblical manuscripts)

 - Is Belief in Biblical Contradictions Consistent with Inerrancy?